WICG/focus-visible/docs/blog.md

 In any case, sending the `tab` key allows these users to navigate sequentially through interactive elements on the page (such as form fields).
 The _only way_ for keyboard users to know which element is active (and thus how you might potentially interact with it via the keyboard) is via the focus style - i.e., by default, the __focus ring__).

 Since keyboard users pretty much can't do anything without knowing where focus is, it's tempting to over-simplify, wag our fingers at the nay-sayers and call it a day: we could simply say, "when a thing has focus it *must* get the focus ring indicator".
-Ok, since designs vary, what the particular focus ring should look like could vary too: on a white page background, a light blue outline might be really appropriate - but if your interface _is_ light blue, you might need to consider this in your branding and perhaps provide something as simple as:
+Ok, since designs vary, what the particular focus ring should look like could vary too: on a white page background, a light blue outline might be really appropriate - but if your interface _is_ light blue, you might need to consider this in your branding and perhaps provide something like:

 ```css
 :focus { outline: 3px solid green; }
 ```

-Simple, right?
+That should make everyone happy, right?
 Unfortunately, not really.
-Why not?

 ## The Fly in the Ointment
 If you've never done so, try adding a global focus rule like the one above and use the UI for a bit.
 If you're using a mouse, it can be pretty disconcerting and unpleasant.
 In fact, it can be downright confusing as suddenly you begin to notice that focus ring in ways/places you probably didn't before you added it.
 Understanding why this happens is where things get _really_ interesting.
 There's a fly in the ointment here, but where?